- Common Name

-- Deroptyus (neck fan) accipitrinus accipitrinus (resembling a hawk)
+- Deroptyus (neck fan) accipitrinus (resembling a hawk)

-- This is a small parrot with a long, square tail and a large beak and head.
-This parrot has the ability to raise rich maroon-edged and electric blue head feathers when excited or defensive.
-The face color is sable brown flecked with dull white.
+- This small parrot has a long, square tail, large beak and head.
+These birds have dark red and blue head feathers on their head and their face is sable brown with white flecks.
 The wings, back, and tail are emerald green.